 Judy Seidenstein was named the School of Medicine’s first Chief Diversity Officer (CDO) in August 2011.
-In this inaugural role, she is focusing her efforts on the development and implementation of strategies to foster a culture of inclusion in which highly qualified students, faculty and staff from diverse talent pools experience a genuine sense of belonging, engagement and achievement.
+In this inaugural role, she focused her efforts on the development and implementation of strategies to foster a culture of inclusion in which highly qualified students, faculty and staff from diverse talent pools experience a genuine sense of belonging, engagement and achievement.
 She has the responsibility for the development and management of a comprehensive strategy providing leadership, guidance and support across the school to conceptualize, define, assess and nurture the climate required for diversity, inclusion and excellence to thrive.

 Judy provides oversight of efforts to address both broad and specific issues of faculty, staff and student diversity and works closely with department chairs, institute/center directors and senior administration to develop robust school-wide and departmental diversity strategic plans to help position diversity and inclusion as core to the school’s missions of education, research and patient care.
 Her work intersects with all areas of the institution including admissions, human resources, faculty recruitment and retention, professional development, marketing and communications, academic leadership and institutional advancement.